 I began to daydream about a sabbatical traveling around the world together.
 Before I knew it, the daydreams became all I could think about, and with a little convincing of my wife, we decided on a seven-month trip together, pausing our work lives for the adventure of a lifetime.

 When you spend every waking moment together for nine months (we loved our trip so much we extended our trip!), there are going to be hard times and moments where you wonder what sort of mess you’ve gotten yourself into.

 After the first couple of months, I learned how to adjust to this new life and new normal and truly enjoy every moment.
 While I was able to discover some amazing things about my wife and son, I also learned a lot about myself as a father.

 Every parent wants to be perfect.
 I so badly wanted the trip to be perfect and without realizing it, had a way of doing things that I thought were best for my son.

 When things didn’t go as planned, I found myself frustrated with myself and my son.
 On the road, things can and often do go wrong.
-(I have memories like changing my son’s poopy diaper literally on a street in Buenos Aires, for one.)
-But as I noticed my son’s trust for me and adaptability for every new city, I started to realize that even though things didn’t always go well and I made mistakes, he was happy just to be with me.
+(I have memories like changing my son’s poopy diaper literally on a street in a lively neighborhood in Buenos Aires, for one.)
+But as I noticed my son’s trust in me and adaptability for every new city, I started to realize that even though things didn’t always go well and I made mistakes, he was happy just to be with me.